Igli-Boci/holbertonschool-low_level_programming/0x03-debugging/README.md

 **3. Leap year**

 *This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.
-Fixing the print_remaining_days() function so that the output works correctly for all dates and all leap years.*
+Fixing the "print_remaining_days()" function so that the output works correctly for all dates and all leap years.*